-Trump calls for getting tough on drug dealers, proposes using death penalty
+Donald Trump calls for getting tough on drug dealers, proposes using death penalty

 A Justice Department spokeswoman said she didn’t have any statistics on how many convictions have been secured under the kingpin laws.

-Yet Robert Dunham, executive director of the Death Penalty Information Center, said no one has ever been sentenced to death under the federal death penalty for a drug-related offense in which no one was murdered.
+Robert Dunham, executive director of the Death Penalty Information Center, said no one has ever been sentenced to death under the federal death penalty for a drug-related offense in which no one was murdered.

-Neill Franklin, a retired Maryland State Police major and executive director of the Law Enforcement Action Partnership — nonprofit that highlights the potential harms of drug prohibitions — mocked Mr. Trump for appearing to mimic Philippines President Rodrigo Duterte, whose lethal war on drug dealers has been condemned by the human rights community.
+Some experts said Mr. Trump’s push would be ineffective, anyway, since dealers are driven by profit.

-“Executing people for selling drugs is absolutely ridiculous.
-Should we execute liquor store owners?” he said.
+“The reward of big payoffs is immediate, while the potential threat of getting caught and, beyond that, receiving the death penalty, is so remote that it is very unlikely to influence near-term decisions about whether to engage in the crime or not,” said John F. Kelly, a professor of psychiatry in addiction medicine at Harvard Medical School.

-John Kelly, a professor of psychiatry in addiction medicine at Harvard Medical School, said people sell drugs for the immediate financial payoff — not because there is risk of the death penalty.
+Congress this week is expected to take a concrete step by appropriating billions of dollars in funding for anti-opioid efforts in 2018, and Mr. Trump has called for an even bigger boost next year.

-“I think that would be a regressive policy move backwards towards the harsh, punitive, but failed policies of the war on drugs,” he said.
-“It will not change anything on the ground other than appearing tough on crime.”
+He also said the Justice Department will consider litigation against opioid manufacturers who downplayed the addictive qualities of their pain pills, akin to lawsuits filed by a number of states.
+And he said doctors and pharmacist who flout the law will be hunted down.

-Pursuing the death penalty is part of a broader strategy the White House outlined Monday to combat the opioids crisis, which killed 42,000 people in 2016 and likely worsened last year.
+Pursuing the death penalty is part of a broader strategy the White House outlined Monday to combat the opioid crisis, which killed 42,000 people in 2016 and likely worsened last year.

-Congress recently agreed to dedicated $6 billion to the problem in 2018 and 2019, though Mr. Trump has pushed for millions more.
+Mr. Trump said a nationwide campaign to highlight the dangers of drug use is coming, while first lady Melania Trump highlighted her push to help babies who need treatment for withdrawal because their mothers used opioids.

-Mr. Trump said the federal government is “pouring a lot of money and a lot of talent” into the problem, from expanding access to overdose-reversing naloxone to expanding treatment options.
+Republican hailed Mr. Trump’s speech as a step forward, while Democrats reacted with guarded optimism, saying the president seems to be getting serious about the epidemic but should put treatment ahead of extra-punitive measures.

 The Washington Times Comment Policy